Basketball Referee

 Best Rated

-Asked by Michael about 11 years ago
+Asked by paul mcgrath almost 11 years ago

 Offensive player O1 at top of key is guarded by defensive player D1.
 Offensive teammate O2 is moving to set a pick on D1.
 O1 starts dribbling and D1 starts moving directly into O2.
 D1 and O2 are both moving as they collide. any foul call on O2?